 At DuartePino, we are committed to helping local scale-ups and startups reach their full potential and give tools for resiliency.
 As we all face new and unchartered waters and uncertainty caused by the biggest health and economic crisis of the modern time, the COVID-19 outbreak, we stand ever the more committed to this mission.
 Half of the battle is knowledge –understanding the resources available to your business in times of crisis and taking action.

 Here we share a summary of local assistance programs, loans, and grants offered to Puerto Rican small and medium businesses, their respective guidelines, and helpful links toward obtaining such aid.

 This article is a living compilation and will be updated as more information becomes available.

 A. Federal Aid

 Here you can find a summary of federal programs being offered.
-There are two main federal programs aimed at helping small and medium-sized businesses impacted by the COVID-19 crisis: the Economic Injury Disaster Loan (EIDL) and Paycheck Protection Program (PPP).
-Both programs depend on availability of funding.
+Two main federal programs are aimed at helping small and medium-sized businesses impacted by the COVID-19 crisis: the Economic Injury Disaster Loan (EIDL) and the Paycheck Protection Program (P.P.P.).
+Both programs depend on the availability of funding.
 Therefore, if at the time you visit the corresponding website or bank you are notified that there is no funding available, you would need to stay alert to see if new funding is appropriated.
 Further details can be found here (Spanish).

 B. Local Assistance (Puerto Rico)

-Also, The date to file tax returns has been postponed until July 15, 2020, and the 10% withholding at the source of payment for professional services has been suspended until June 30, 2020.
+Also, The date to file tax returns has been postponed until July 15, 2020.
+The 10% withholding at the source of payment for professional services is suspended until June 30, 2020.

 For other updates regarding tax issues, visit this official government website.